 These examples of standard policies—requiring 10 days of notice before canceling a policy for unpaid premiums and 30 days of notice for cancelation for other reasons—are among the scenarios outlined in the common policy conditions compiled by the Insurance Services Office.

 The standard cancellation clause obligates your insurer to refund any unearned premium to you if your policy is canceled.
 The amount you receive depends on who initiated the cancellation.
 If your insurer canceled the policy, your return premium should be pro-rata.
 For instance, suppose your policy was canceled by your insurer after six months (50% of the policy term).
 If your annual premium was $5,000, your return premium should be $2,500.

 Your return premium may be short-rate (less than pro-rata) if you initiated the cancellation.
 The insurer retains a portion of the premium to cover the cost of issuing and maintaining the policy while it was in effect.

-The standard cancellation clause allows the insurer to cancel your policy for any reason it chooses.
-Fortunately, this broad wording is often overridden by a state law.
-Most states have laws that dictate when and how an insurer may cancel an insurance policy (including an insurance binder).
-These laws often contain provisions that differ from the standard cancellation clause.
-The state provisions are typically spelled out in an endorsement attached to the policy.
+The standard cancellation clause allows the insurer to cancel your policy for any reason as long as it notifies you 30 days in advance (10 days if it cancels for nonpayment).
+However, this broad wording is often overridden by state law.
+Many states have laws that dictate when and how an insurer may cancel an insurance policy (including an insurance binder).
+These laws often contain provisions that differ from those in the standard cancellation clause.

 - The insured has failed to pay the premium.

-The mortgage clause requires the insurer to notify your lender in advance if it cancels your policy.
-The insurer must provide 10 days' notice if it cancels for non-payment of premium and 30 days' notice if it cancels for any other reason.
-State law may dictate a longer notification period.
+A standard mortgage clause in a commercial property policy will require an insurer to notify a lender if it cancels a policy that covers mortgaged property.
+The common policy standards for notifying the lender are like those for notifying the insured; the insurer must provide notice 10 days ahead of time if it cancels for non-payment of premium and 30 days in advance if it cancels for any other reason.
+State law may dictate a longer notification period regarding lenders.